NoahCarnahan/Campaign_Contribution_Heatmap/README.md

 To run this project, a sql server needs to be running on localhost:8889 (this configuration can of course be changed in the source).
 I used [MAMP](www.mamp.info/‎) for this purpose.
 Import the .sql files from the database directory into a database called HeatmapData.
 Unfortunately, some of the .sql files that should be imported into this database are too large for github.
 I'm currently working out an alternative solution...

+The database directory also contains several python scripts for building .sql files from the raw text files for import into the database.
+It contains the raw .txt files containing contribution, candidate, and zipcode data (except that the contribution file is too large for github...).
+One does not need to run the python scripts to get the tool up and running.
+Simply import the sql files to your database.
+The database directory also contains the mysql connector needed for database communication.

 ## Sources
 The contribution data was obtained from [OpenSectrets.org](http://www.opensecrets.org) and the Center for Responsive Politics.